TheGovindRachapudi/HousePricePredictionAlgorithm/README.md

-# HousePricePredictionAlgorithm
+# ZillowGenie

-# Real Estate Price Estimator

 ## Overview
-The **Real Estate Price Estimator** is a software tool designed to predict the price categories of properties (affordable, mid-range, and premium housing) based on various property attributes.
+**ZillowGenie** is a software tool designed to predict the price categories of properties (affordable, mid-range, and premium housing) based on various property attributes.
 The prediction is powered by Random Forest Classification and Multiple Regression Analysis, leveraging the **Zillow House Value Dataset** from Kaggle.

 The tool employs efficient data structures like **Heaps** for filtering properties, querying price ranges, and clustering similar properties.
 It also offers a range of data visualizations to help analyze trends and feature correlations.